Houston Dynamo FC: 2015–present

-Along with Sporting Kansas City, The Dynamo moved to the Western Conference before the start of the 2015 season.
+The Dynamo returned to the Western Conference before the start of the 2015 season.
 Owen Coyle was named the new head coach, and Brad Davis continued as captain.
-Houston once again finished eighth in the Western Conference, and finished fifteenth in the twenty-team league, again failing to make the playoffs.
-At the end of the 2015 season, the team announced that Brener had bought out AEG's remaining stake and was now the majority owner.
+Houston finished eighth in the Western Conference, and finished fifteenth in the twenty-team league and failed to make the playoffs.
+At the end of the 2015 season, the team announced Brener had bought out AEG's remaining stake and was now the majority owner.

-On May 25, 2016, the Houston Dynamo announced that they were parting ways with head coach Owen Coyle, by mutual agreement.
-On June 7, Wade Barrett took over as head coach.
-That season they went on to finish tenth and last in the West on thirty-four points with an average attendance of approximately 20,000.
-Wilmer Cabrera was named the new head coach on October 28, 2016, replacing Wade Barrett.
+On May 25, 2016, the Houston Dynamo announced they were parting ways with head coach Owen Coyle, by mutual agreement.
+On June 7, Wade Barrett took over as the interim head coach.
+The Dynamo went on to finish last in the West on thirty-four points with an average attendance of approximately 20,000.
+Wilmer Cabrera was named the new head coach on October 28, 2016, replacing Wade Barrett, who was not selected as the head coach.

-For the 2017 season the team finished 4th in the West.
-This saw them clinch their first playoff berth since 2013.
-They made a deep run in the post season, but lost to Seattle Sounders FC in the MLS Western Conference Finals.
+The team finished fourth in the West during the 2017 season, earning their first playoff berth since 2013.
+They made run in the post season, but lost to Seattle Sounders FC in the MLS Western Conference Finals.

-The 2018 season saw the first U.S. Open Cup title in franchise history when the team beat the Philadelphia Union 3–0 in the final.
-This qualified the Dynamo for the 2019 CONCACAF Champions League, their first appearance in the competition since 2013.
-However the team once again failed to qualify for the playoffs, prompting calls for new ownership as Brener and De La Hoya remained quiet about the team's woes.
+The 2018 season marked the first U.S. Open Cup title in franchise history when the team beat the Philadelphia Union 3–0 in the final.
+The Dynamo qualified for the 2019 CONCACAF Champions League, their first appearance in the competition since 2013.
+However the team failed to qualify for the MLS playoffs, prompting calls for new ownership as Brener and De La Hoya remained quiet about the team's woes.

 The Dynamo started the 2019 season by competing in the CONCACAF Champions League and defeating C.D.
 Guastatoya in both legs of the first round.
 They then lost to Tigres UANL by an aggregate score of 3–0 in the quarterfinals.
 Houston participated in the inaugural Leagues Cup but were eliminated via penalties in the first round by Club America.
 After going through a 2–11–1 stretch during the summer, the Dynamo fired head coach Wilmer Cabrera.
-They were also unable to qualify for the MLS playoffs for the second consecutive year.
+They missed the MLS playoffs for the second consecutive year.